laurencelundblade/QCBOR/doc/Numbers.md

 detailed background information.

 The large majority of applications can just not use NaNs at all.
-Their primary purpose is local use inside to represent the result of division by zero.
+Their primary purpose is local use to represent the result of division by zero.
 They are not usually transmitted in protocols.

 One use for them in protocols is to indicate an absent value.
-NULL can be used instead.
-It also works in JSON, where NaN does not.
+Null can be used instead.
+Null also works in JSON, where NaN does not.

-The simplest case of a NaN in a protocol is a queit NaN.
-While NaN's with payloads carry extra bits, a quiet NaN does not.
-All the serializations for CBOR and versions of QCBOR handle this just fine.
+The simplest case of a NaN in a protocol is a quiet NaN.
+While NaNs with payloads carry extra bits, a quiet NaN does not.
+All the serializations for CBOR and versions of QCBOR handle quiet just fine.
-Just pass NAN to AddDouble().
-GetDouble() returns a NAN.
+Just pass a quiet NaN to QCBOREncode_AddDouble() to encode.
+ QCBORDecode_VGetNext() and QCBORDecode_GetDouble() will return a decoded quiet NaN.

-All the complicatations arise when NaNs have payloads, when they carry extra bits.
+Complicatations arise when NaNs have payloads, when they carry extra bits, they are not quiet NaNs.
 The recommendation is to not make use of NaN payloads, but if you must, read on.

-Because Nan's with payloads are so seldom and poorly supported in most CBOR libraries and even in C compilers, you must enable there use for each instance of the encoder or decoder by setting XXX and XXX.
+Because NaNs with payloads are so seldom and poorly supported in most CBOR libraries and even in C compilers, QCBOR discourages there use and you must enable there use in QCBOR for each instance of the encoder or decoder by setting @ref QCBOR_ENCODE_CONFIG_ALLOW_NAN_PAYLOAD and @ref QCBOR_DECODE_MODE_ALLOW_NAN_PAYLOADS.

 To encode a NaN with a payload, first you must construct it.
 The C language doesn't have library or languages facilities to do it, so you